owennjpr/owennjpr/README.md

 - This repository consists of virtual test environments in the Unity Game Engine where we record user experiences and performance.

 ## [Untitled Unity Project](https://github.com/owennjpr/Summer2023Game)
-- Working with [asendlakowski](https://github.com/asendlakowski) to build a 3D first-person exploration and puzzle game in Unity which will begin playtesting in January.
+- Working with [asendlakowski](https://github.com/asendlakowski) to build a 3D first-person exploration and puzzle game in Unity which will begin playtesting shortly.

 <!--